ShawnAndrews/GamesSuccessPredictor/README.md

 **Question:** Where is the training data?

 **Answer:** The Steam data was intentionally excluded from the project.
-To create the training data you'll need to scrap the game and review data from the Steam API, then write the records to a text file in the specified CSV format.
+To create the training data you'll need to scrape the game and review data from the Steam API, then write the records to a text file in the specified CSV format.

 ## License